-If you are an admin on the IPython repository you can also just mention the backport bot to do the work for you.
+If you have write access to the IPython repository you can also just mention the backport bot to do the work for you.
 The bot is evolving so instructions may be different.
 At the time of this writing you can use:

-'''

-@meeseeksdev[bot] backport [to <branchname>]
+@meeseeksdev[bot] backport [to] <branchname>

-'''

 The bot will attempt to backport the current pull-request and issue a PR if possible.
-If the milestone is set on the issue you can omit the branch to backport to.

-Note: The @ and [dev] when mentioning the bot should be optional and can be omitted.
+Note: The @ and [bot] when mentioning the bot should be optional and can be omitted.